 TASTING IN OAKVILLE AT MINER FAMILY WINERY BACK IN JULY, it was my French wine importer friend Jack Edward’s comparison of Miner’s 2011 La Diligence marsanne to the Rhône Valley that triggered a flashback to some of the marsanne-based wines I’d tried in the past, especially from the Crozes Hermitage and Saint-Joseph appellations and, when I was lucky enough, from Hermitage.
 Though they aren’t as widely available in California or the rest of the U.S. as their red counterparts, northern Rhône white wines from producers like Alain Graillot (Crozes-Hermitage) and Domaine Faury (Saint-Joseph) epitomize the particular charms of marsanne-roussanne blends, while the great Jean-Louis Chave’s description-defying Hermitage blanc exists in another universe altogether.
 Unlike white Hermitage these days, the price of which would inflict feelings of inadequacy on even the most aggressive Napa Valley business manager, Graillot’s and Faury’s bottlings represent some of France’s great white wine values, as do those of their equally accomplished fellow producers.

 Not long after getting together in Oakville with Dave Miner and Jack for our conversation about La Diligence, I rang up my good friend and former employer, Tim Johnston, to gain some perspective on the Rhône wines I got to try during my expat days in Paris.
 A longtime Parisian restaurateur and wine expert, Tim had already been living in the city for two decades when I arrived in the spring of 1991.
 Back then, the Scottish transplant ran Willi’s Wine Bar and his own, smaller place around the corner called Juveniles.
-On the Monday afternoon I walked into Willi’s with my college busboy resumé and an earnest desire to put a temporary work permit to good use, the young English woman behind the bar informed me that she’d just given her notice and scribbled down Tim’s office number.
+On the Monday afternoon I walked into Willi’s with my college busboy resumé and an earnest desire to put a temporary work permit to good use, the young English woman behind the bar (the UK wine merchant Laura Mason, a friend to this day) informed me that she’d just given her notice and scribbled down Tim’s office number.
 However unlikely, I had a job a few days later waiting tables and tending bar in the French capital’s most Rhône-centric restaurant.

 As I would soon find out, it was stressful and unglamorous work—even on the best days—serving lunches and dinners prepared by a hot-tempered, mostly humorless French chef to demanding, haut bourgeois Parisians.
 Stretching the definition, it was also a lot of fun.
 (Tim’s very first instructions to me for mopping the well-worn, wood floors each morning before lunch service: “You need to do this with great vigor and enthusiasm, and in no time flat!”)
 I kept the low-paying toil in perspective: to a wine-curious college grad, the flow of Rhône and other French wines and Chef Philippe’s often-delicious staff meals were better than free beer and dorm pizza to a freshman.